Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Hydrodynamic correlations: transverse velocity auto-correlation function

 for equal weight factors $\xi_A=\xi_B =1/2$, and $\nu_A$ and $\nu_B$ determined from the MPC simulation data for the single-fluid layers.
-The equal-weight superposition according to Eq.~\eqref{eq:doppExp} is represented by the dashed dark-green line.
-For $t > t_0$, this line somewhat underestimates the MPC-TVCF data, reflecting the growing influence of the interfacial region with increasing time.
+The equal-weight superposition according to Eq.~\eqref{eq:doppExp} somewhat underestimates the decay of the correlation function for $t > t_0$, reflecting the growing influence of the interfacial region with increasing time.
 A fit of the simulation data by Eq.~\eqref{eq:doppExp}, for unchanged values of $\nu_A$ and $\nu_B$, yields the weight factors $\xi_A=0.541$ and $\xi_B=1-\xi_A=0.469$ (dark-green solid line).
 The asymmetry could be a consequence of the shorter viscous diffusion time across the half-width $L_o/2$ for the fluid-$A$ part of the two-fluid observation cuboid.

 The time integral of the normalized TVCF \eqref{eq:ntcvv}, characterizing a one-component fluid in the hydrodynamic regime, is

 where $T(\bm k,t)$, in the limit $t\to \infty$, is related to the Oseen tensor in reciprocal space \cite{dhont1996introduction,doi1988theory,huang12}.
 The accordingly time-integrated TVCF in Eq.~\eqref{eq:doppExp} for the cuboid enclosing the interfacial region is